dnvriend/akka-serialization-test/README.md

 Study on [akka-serialization][ser] using [Google Protocol Buffers][pb], [Kryo][kryo] and [Avro][avro]

 # TL;DR
 Define domain command and events messages in the companion object of the `PersistentActor` using DDD concepts.
-Define protobuf messages in the .proto file that will be written to persistent storage using Akka Persistence.
-Create Akka `SerializerWithStringManifest` that map event case classes to and from protobuf classes.
-Register the custom serializers and domain event case classes in `application.conf` so the serialization will be done transparently.
+Configure the serialization library you wish to use, looking at the examples.
+Register the serializer to use in `application.conf` in the path `akka.actor.serializers` and register the classes to bind to a certain serializer in the path
+`akka.actor.serialization-bindings`.
+When the serializer and bindings have been configured, Akka serialization will transparently serialize/deserialize messages.

 # Overview
 [Akka serialization][ser] is a good way for domain messages